Airline reappears 20 years after it vanished

 Samson Ntale

 Nairobi and Mombasa return tickets cost $278 and $325 respectively.
-Return tickets to Mogadishu, Somalia, and Juba; South Sudan cost $590 and $225 respectively.
+Return tickets to Mogadishu, Somalia, and Juba, South Sudan, cost $590 and $225 respectively.

 "Passengers have the choice of paying their ticket fares in US dollars or Uganda shillings," said Bamuturaki.